 - Strange noises: Banging or popping noises can be a sign of sediment buildup in the tank.

-- Leaking tank: This is usually a severe issue often requiring professional repair or a full water heater replacement.
+- Leaking tank: This is usually a severe issue often requiring professional repair or a full replacement of your water heater.

 - Discolored water: Rusty or muddy water may signal corrosion within the tank or piping.